brillout/vite-plugin-server-entry/readme.md

 ## What is this?

-`@brillout/vite-plugin-server-entry` automatically generates a server entry at `dist/server/entry.js` and automatically loads it.
+`@brillout/vite-plugin-server-entry` generates a server entry `dist/server/entry.js` and automatically loads it.

 [Vike](https://vike.dev) and [Telefunc](https://telefunc.com) automatically add this plugin to your Vite app: there is nothing for you to do and you can usually ignore this plugin.